chadjwilson/cscs530/Assignments/ModelProposal_ResilienceInEngineeredMilitarySystems.md

    if agent inop time = 0
     then reset functional and personnel performance levels
     #functional performance is restored by neighbor agents where functional performance is not degraded
-    # personnel performance is reset to intial value
+    # personnel performance is reset to initial value
   exit
 ```